 It’s perfectly acceptable to go to Las Vegas and NOT gamble.
 You heard it here first, folks!
 I’ve done it many a time and enjoy the atmosphere and lights outside more than being inside.
 The exception to this is when there’s a cocktail bar nearby, obviously.

 I have no objection to gambling, you understand, I’m just not that interested in doing it.
-I like to get outside and, well…wander.
+However, if I am going to have a flutter, I will usually look for free betting offers so I’m not risking any of my own money.
+Something like a pick 7 competition (click here for more info on pick 7 comp) is always a good idea.
+When in Vegas, though, I like to get outside and, well…wander.
 And, although you may not think it, Las Vegas is an excellent place to do this when the sun goes down.

 The Strip is always busy, so there’s always a pleasant atmosphere and there are lights and amazing structures, quite literally, around every single corner.
 In fact, quite often you end up twisting and turning, working out where to focus your attention first.